-Places will only be offered to pupils who have been deemed to be of suitable ability according to the Local Authority Assessment Procedures on the basis of the following criteria which will also be applied in the case of oversubscription:
+Places will only be offered to pupils who have been deemed to be of suitable ability according to the Local Authority Assessment Procedures on the basis of the following criteria which will also be applied in the case of over-subscription:

-- · Girls in public care - To those girls with a valid medical reason supported by a doctor's letter.
+- 1. Girls who are Looked After or were previously Looked After as defined by the School Admissions Code 2021. - To those girls with a valid medical reason supported by a doctor's letter.
 Details must be given on the preference form and will be verified by a medical officer of the Area Health Authority. - Up to 15 places for children on Free school Meals at the time of application who achieve the qualifying score in rank order of distance from the school.
-Details must be given on the preference form and will be verified - To those girls who have a sister2 (sibling) attending the school at the time of application with a reasonable expectation that they will be attending at the same time of the start of the new academic year. - Priority may now be given to members of staff employed by the school provided that they have been employed for a minimum of two years and/or are recruited to fill a vacant post for which there is a demonstrable skills shortage. - By reference to geographical factors, that is distance from the home address to Wirral Grammar School for Girls.
-Distances will be measured from the home to the school gate nearest to the child's home using the shortest road route unless it is possible to use a footpath which is considered by the school to be a safe walking route. - In considering the cases of children who are not allocated places on grounds of sibling connection or medical need, account will also be taken of the reasons parents have put forward for their preference.
-If in question may be allocated a place regardless of her geographical circumstances.
-The process for consideration is managed through an Independent Assessment Board process.
+Details must be given on the preference form and will be verified. - 4.
+To those girls who have a sister\ (sibling) attending the school at the time of application with a reasonable expectation that they will be attending at the same time of the start of the new academic year. - 5.
+Priority may now be given to members of staff employed by the school provided that they have been employed for a minimum of two years and/or are recruited to fill a vacant post for which there is a demonstrable skills shortage.

+- 6. By reference to geographical factors, that is distance from the home address to Wirral Grammar School for Girls.
+Distances will be measured from the home to the school gate nearest to the child's home using the shortest road route unless it is possible to use a footpath which is considered by the school to be a safe walking route. - \ Sister is defined as either: - (i) A sister by the same parents or - (ii) A half or step-sister living in the same household